-Inventory is stated at the lower of cost or net realizable value.
+Inventory was previously stated at the lower of cost or market before 2016.
+We adopted ASU 2015-11, Inventory (Topic 330): Simplifying the Measurement of Inventory and applied this ASU prospectively starting from 2016.
+Upon adoption of this accounting guidance, inventory is stated at the lower of cost or net realizable value.
 Cost of inventory is determined using the weighted average cost method.
-We take ownership, risks and rewards of the products purchased from brand partners but have the right to return unsold products to certain brand partners.
-Adjustments are recorded to write down the cost of inventory to the estimated market value for slow-moving merchandise and damaged goods.
-The amount of write down is also dependent upon factors such as whether the goods are returnable to vendors, inventory aging, historical and forecasted consumer demand, and promotional environment.
+Net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable costs of disposal and transportation.
+Adjustments are recorded to write-down the cost of inventory to the estimated net realizable value for slow-moving merchandise and damaged goods.
+The amount of write-down is also dependent upon factors such as whether the goods are returnable to vendors, inventory aging, historical and forecasted consumer demand, and promotional environment.

 We assess the inventory write-down based on different product categories and applies a certain percentages based on aging.
 Our company classifies all goods into the following two categories: non-returnable goods and returnable goods.
 Non-returnable Goods cannot be returned to suppliers and general inventory write-down of different percentages are applied to these goods within the different aging categories.
 These percentages were developed based on historical write-down on these different types of goods.
 In addition to general write-down, specific write-down will also be applied to non-returnable goods if assessed to be needed based on the factors mentioned above.
-Returnable goods will have no general write-down based on aging but specific write down will be made at the end of each reporting periods based on forecast sales, conditions of the goods and planned promotions.
+Returnable goods will have no general write-down based on aging but specific write-down will be made at the end of each reporting periods based on forecast sales, conditions of the goods and planned promotions.

-Write downs are recorded in cost of goods sold in the consolidated statements of income and comprehensive income.
+Write-down are recorded in cost of revenues in the consolidated statements of income and comprehensive income.

-Accounts receivable from customer financing business
+Accounts receivable from consumer financing business

-Accounts receivable are stated at the historical carrying amount net of write-offs and allowance for uncollectible accounts.
-We establish an allowance for uncollectible accounts receivable based on our best estimates of the losses inherent in the outstanding portfolio of customer financing, after considering our historical experience and other factors surrounding the credit risk of specific customers.
+Accounts receivable from consumer financing are stated at the historical carrying amount net of allowance for uncollectible accounts.
+We establish an allowance for uncollectible accounts receivable based on our best estimates after considering our historical experience and other factors surrounding the credit risk of specific customers.
 Uncollectible accounts receivable are written off when a settlement is reached for an amount that is less than the outstanding historical balance or when we have determined the balance will not be collected.

 Judgement is required to determine the allowance amounts by reference to the aging analysis by past due date and whether such amounts are adequate to cover potential bad debts, and periodic reviews are performed to ensure such amounts continue to reflect the best estimates of the losses inherent in the outstanding portfolio of loans.
-We recorded the allowance for the uncollectible accounts receivable in the amount of nil and RMB43.6 million (US\$6.3 million) in relation to receivables from customer financing business as of December 31, 2015 and 2016.
+We recorded the allowance for the uncollectible accounts receivable in the amount of RMB43.6 million and RMB121.8 million (US\$18.7 million) in relation to receivables from consumer financing business as of December 31, 2016 and 2017, respectively.
 If the conditions underlying these estimates change significantly in the future, the amount of the allowance for doubtful accounts will also change accordingly.